Towards a Finer Classification of Strongly Minimal Sets

-While, there was considerable attention to adapting the construction to expansions of algebraically closed fields \cite{BPZ2, BaldwinHolland,Poizatcube}, work for the {\em ab initio} case has concentrated on the associated geometries.
-For example, \cite{EvansFerI, EvansFerII} show the geometries are locally isomorphic to those of an associated $\omega$-stable theory.
-In this paper, we show most of Hrushovski's original family of examples and the Steiner systems (with one ternary relation) admit no definable symmetric binary functions (Theorem~\ref{nodefwparjb}).
-This is not surprising; perhaps more surprising is that the proof requires a detailed analysis of actions of two kinds of subgroups of the automorphism group of a model to $T_\mu$ on the algebraic closure of a finite sets and depends on specific values of the $\mu$-function.
-Moreover, our continuing work (\cite{BaldwinsmssII,BaldwinsmssII} shows that while the non-trivial definable closure is vanishingly small in the two cases considered here, there are strongly minimal theories with quasigroup and ternary ring structures \cite{Baldwinasmpp} while the geometry remains flat.
+{\bf An omission in Definition 2.7 and a correction to Definition 2.9 are in the errata at the end along with more minor changes. }

-\cite{BaldwinPao} shows that for each $q$ this construction applied to {\em finite linear spaces} \cite{BatBe} yields strongly minimal $q$-Steiner systems.
-(We think of a $q$-Steiner systems as a collection of points and a ternary collinearity relation $R$ such that two points determine a line and all lines have the same length $q$.)
+The original motives for this paper were to show i) (first author) (Pure) strongly minimal Steiner systems with line length greater than $3$ admit neither $\emptyset$-definable quasigroups nor more generally `non-trivial' $\emptyset$-definable binary functions (Theorem~\ref{noqg}, Theorem~\ref{omni2S}) and ii) (second author) the original Hrushovski construction does not admit elimination of imaginaries (Theorem~\ref{no-sym-fun}).

-To analyze the elimination of imaginaries in {\em arbitrary} strongly minimal theories we introduce the notion: $a \in (s)\dcl^*(X)$ (Section \ref{sdcl}).
-The $*$ in $a \in (s)\dcl^*(X)$ means every element of $X$ is used to witness that $a$ is in the (symmetric) definable closure of $X$.
-It is known ({\cite{Pillayacf}, \cite[1.6]{CasanovasFarreelim}) that for any strongly minimal set with $\acl(\emptyset)$ infinite, elimination of imaginaries is equivalent to the finite set property.
-It follows (Lemma~\ref{fckey}) that if $\sdcl^*(I) = \emptyset$ for some independent set $I$, $T$ fails to eliminate imaginaries.
-More strongly, $\dcl^*(I) = \emptyset$, implies there is no definable truly $|I|$-ary function.
+We proved both of these conjectures.
+The failure of elimination may not be surprising.
+Perhaps more surprising is that the proof requires a detailed analysis of actions of two kinds of subgroups of the automorphism group of a model to $T_\mu$ on the algebraic closure of a finite sets and depends on specific values of the $\mu$-function.
+And given this result, the surprise is the possibility to construct a function in 2 variables in a very specific circumstance (Section~\ref{ce}).